microsoft/CsWinRT/README.md

 The **/winuidesktopsample** is an end-to-end test app that uses the generated projection from the **/winuiprojection** project.

+**Note** in order to load .xbf files, you need to set the **WinUIDesktopSample.Package** property as the startup project.

+## /winuidesktopsample.package

+The **/winuidesktopsample.package** project creates an .msix for the **/winuidesktopsample** project.
+This is currently required to test apps that need to load .xbf files.

 ## /TestWinRT

 C#/WinRT makes use of the standalone [TestWinRT](https://github.com/microsoft/TestWinRT/) repository for general language projection test coverage.
 This repo should be cloned into the root of the C#/WinRT repo, via get_testwinrt.cmd, so that the cswinrt.sln can resolve the reference to TestComponent.vcxproj.
 The resulting TestComponent.dll,winmd files are consumed by the UnitTest project above.